bgopikrishna/content/blog/error-boundaries-in-react.md

 Enough talk, Let’s get our hands dirty.

-We are going to use create react app boilerplate.
-Open your terminal and run
+We are going to use `create-react-app `boilerplate.
+Open your terminal and run.

 ```sh
 npx create-react-app hero-powers